tjkreutz/tjkreutz.github.io/_recipes/mushroom-risotto-from-the-oven.md

 layout: recipe
 totalTime: PT1H
 recipeYield: 2
-description: Autumn = Cande's birthday 🥳 Autumn is sometimes rain and not wanting to leave the house.
+description: Autumn is sometimes rain and not wanting to leave the house.
 Autumn is mushroom season too.
-The flavors are so goood.
+The flavors are so good.
 recipeIngredient:
   risotto: 250g
   chestnut mushrooms: 200g